Berkeley-CS195/fa23/assignments/podcast1.md

 ## Grading and Rubric

-Your essay will be evaluated by three of your peers using the following rubric.

 Since this is a pair assignment, if all goes well your assignment will receive four anonymous peer reviews.
 Each person therefore will have to submit two peer reviews (see “Peer Review” below).

 A passing grade on a podcast is such that all rubric categories are marked “Satisfactory” by all peer reviewers.